-DATE: Wednesday, May 19, 2021

-TIME: 8:30 a.m.
-Central Daylight Time (Houston Time)

-PLACE: The 2021 Annual Meeting will be held as a "virtual" meeting instead of a physical meeting.
-To register for the Annual Meeting, please follow the instructions below:

-- Visit register.proxypush.com/hlx on your smartphone, tablet or computer.
+DATE: Wednesday, May 19, 2021 TIME: 8:30 a.m.
+Central Daylight Time (Houston Time) The 2021 Annual Meeting will be held as a "virtual" meeting instead of a physical meeting.
+To register for the Annual Meeting, please follow the instructions below: Visit register.proxypush.com/hlx on your smartphone, tablet or computer.
 You will need the latest version of Chrome, Safari, Internet Explorer, Edge or Firefox.
-Please ensure your browser is compatible. - As a shareholder, you will then be required to enter your control number, which is located in the upper right-hand corner on the reverse side of your proxy card. - After registering, you will receive a confirmation email.
-Approximately one hour prior to the start of the Annual Meeting, an email will be sent to the email address you provided during registration with a unique link to the virtual Annual Meeting. - To elect two Class II directors to serve a three-year term expiring at the Annual Meeting of Shareholders in 2024 or, if at a later date, until their successors are duly elected and qualified. - 2.
-To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - To approve, on a non-binding advisory basis, the 2020 compensation of our named executive officers. - 4.
-To consider any other business that may properly be considered at the Annual Meeting or any adjournment thereof.

-You may vote at the Annual Meeting if you were a holder of record of our common stock at the close of business on March 22, 2021.
+Please ensure your browser is compatible.
+As a shareholder, you will then be required to enter your control number, which is located in the upper right-hand corner on the reverse side of your proxy card.
+After registering, you will receive a confirmation email.
+Approximately one hour prior to the start of the Annual Meeting, an email will be sent to the email address you provided during registration with a unique link to the virtual Annual Meeting.
+ITEMS OF BUSINESS: To elect two Class II directors to serve a three-year term expiring at the Annual Meeting of Shareholders in 2024 or, if at a later date, until their successors are duly elected and qualified.
+2. To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+3. To approve, on a non-binding advisory basis, the 2020 compensation of our named executive officers.
+To consider any other business that may properly be considered at the Annua Meeting or any adjournment thereof.
+RECORD DATE: You may vote at the Annual Meeting if you were a holder of record of our common stock at the close of business on March 22, 2021.
+VOTING DV DDOVV Discourse very many or a series of marrials are if you also to establish with all

-Please vote your proxy as soon as possible, even if you plan to attend the virtual Annual Meeting.
+VOTING BY PROXY: Please vote your proxy as soon as possible, even if you plan to attend the virtual Annual Meeting.
 Shareholders of record can vote by one of the following methods:

-- CALL 866.883.3382 to vote by telephone any time up to 12:00 noon Central Daylight Time on May 18, 2021; OR - GO TO THE WEBSITE www.proxypush.com/hlx to vote over the Internet any time up to 12:00 noon Central Daylight Time on May 18, 2021; OR - 3.
+- 1. CALL 866.883.3382 to vote by telephone any time up to 12:00 noon Central Daylight Time on May 18, 2021; OR - 2.
+GO TO THE WEBSITE www.proxypush.com/hlx to vote over the Internet any time up to 12:00 noon Central Daylight Time on May 18, 2021; OR - 3.
 IF PRINTED PROXY MATERIALS WERE MAILED TO YOU, MARK, SIGN, DATE AND RETURN your proxy card in the enclosed postage-paid envelope.
 If you are voting by telephone or the Internet, please do not mail your proxy card.